Basics

 Remove a model

-The emf-cli model remove command allows users to remove one or more models from their project.
+command allows users to remove one or more models from their project.
 Users specify the name of the model(s) they wish to remove as command arguments.
 Upon execution, it removes the specified models from both the project’s configuration file and the device.
-If no argument is given for this command a multi-select GUI will be available in the terminal from where you can remove one or more previously downloaded models.

 Remove one or more models